SigmaHQ/sigma-specification/Sigma_1_0_0.md

 ## Filename

-To keep the file interoperable use for the filename :
+To keep the file names interoperable use the following:

 - Length between 10 and 70 characters
 - Lowercase